SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/add_icon/README.md

 **Error: "Resolution X not found in database"**
 - Check which resolutions exist in your database
-- Use `fs inspect --database templates.pkl` to see available resolutions
+- Use `fs inspect --database templates.h5` to see available resolutions
 - Rebuild database with target resolution if needed

 **Error: "Failed to load icon image"**